John Baird I: Life and work

 Later in 1828, Baird was appointed by an organisation called the Merchants' House to work together with David Hamilton in figuring out and devising the layout of the Necropolis which is Glasgow's finest cemetery, but their plans were put aside and he was, not long after that, relegated as an advisor in approving George Milne as its eventual designer.

 In 1836, Baird took on his first apprentice, Alexander Thomson, who then became his assistant until 1849 when he went into partnership with a second John Baird, Alexander's brother-in-law, not related to Baird.

 In 1840, Baird designed generous business premises for Sir James Campbell on Buchanan Street, known as the Prince's Buildings.
 Campbell then hired him to design his warehouse that sits on the corner of Ingram and Brunswick Streets and then the elevations were drawn up by the author of "Baronial and Ecclesiastical Antiquities of Scotland.", Mr Billings.
 He designed the simple Princes Square which has since been re-designed and upgraded.

 One of Baird's largest architecture projects would have been his Jacobean design for the new University of Glasgow building that was to be built on Woodlands Hill which is right by Kelvingrove Park.
 However, the plans were abandoned after the land was bought to build Park Terrace and Circus.
 The design for this was shown at the International Exhibition of 1862.
 Later the University decided to move their College buildings to Gilmorehill and they used Baird for the design of the buildings.

-Early in 1853 he was accounted for the design of the pink granite sarcophagus for James Ewing of Strathleve] in the Necropolis, an eye capturing work of art, which featured four bronze relief panels by Mossman.
+Early in 1853 he was accounted for the design of the pink granite sarcophagus for James Ewing of Strathleven in the Necropolis, an eye capturing work of art, which featured four bronze relief panels by Mossman.

 In Baird's later life his knowledge of different kinds of properties allowed him to also work as a property valuator.
 He was known for his attention to detail and he was honest in his opinions.

 Personal life

 Baird married Janet McKean from Bonhill, in 1837 and he had two daughters Flora, in 1838 and Agnes in 1841.
 He was a freemason, attending Lodge Glasgow St John.
 His appearance and character is described by a portrait of him by Daniel Macnee, now in Glasgow Art Gallery.
-It picturises Gildard's description of him as 'a large well-built man' who 'had a presence of one that ought to be in authority'.
+It pictures Gildard's description of him as 'a large well-built man' who 'had a presence of one that ought to be in authority'.
 The portrait was reproduced in Memoirs and Portraits of One Hundred Glasgow Men by James MacLehose in 1886.